 An oldie, but a goodie (unless you suffer from crippling switchback carsickness).
 The Great Ocean Road is Melbourne’s ultimate day trip anytime, but over Easter, you’ve got the Southern Hemisphere’s premier surf event: the Rip Curl Pro at Bells Beach.

 If you want to beat the crowds, push on past Lorne to Apollo Bay for a pint at the Ocean Road Brewhouse. (most day-trippers never make it past Bottle of Milk).
 Or head inland to check out the Grampians’ best waterfalls (Triplet Falls and Erskine are our personal favs).
+You can also skydive over the Great Ocean Road, or take this one-day tour from Melbourne.

 A peninsula where Land Rovers stalk the earth like haughty dinosaurs and lattes outnumber people.
 But there’s more to Mornington than Portsea billionaires literally helicoptering to their private beach houses.
 If you’re after a good feed, take a trip to Max’s at Red Hill Estate or the Mornington Peninsula Brewery.